By Scott Ross

 2. Psycho “Black and white music” for an iconic thriller, performed by string quartet.
 Nothing ever sounded like it before, and it’s been endlessly imitated since.
-I don’t think any theme before Jaws evoked such unease in so many people as Herrmann’s slashing, scarifying “Shower Murder” with its bird-like, screeching strings.
+I don’t think any theme before Jaws evoked so much unease in so many people as Herrmann’s slashing, scarifying “Shower Murder” with its bird-like, screeching strings.
 Even when you’re expecting the outburst, it still packs a wallop.
 The above artwork is from a Russian LP release that claimed to be the real thing, but I note that nowhere does it sport the word “soundtrack,” so I’m dubious.
 (It’s one of two such boots I’ve seen in recent years.)
-As I noted previously, Herrmann’s own re-recording leaves a lot to be desired.
-Joel McNeely’s on Varese is far better, and closer to the film’s fevered tempi.
-But why Universal, which made a mint on Pyscho in 1960, did not deign to release a soundtrack LP at the time, remains an utter mystery to me.
+As I noted previously, Herrmann’s own languid re-recording leaves a lot to be desired.
+Joel McNeely’s on Varѐse is far better, and closer to the film’s fevered tempi.
+But why Universal, which made a mint on Psycho in 1960, did not deign to release a soundtrack LP at the time, remains an utter mystery to me.
 (They similarly eschewed an LP of Herrmann’s Cape Fear, and that picture too was profitable.
 And this at a time when studios released soundtrack albums for damn near everything.)
 Agonizingly, the original film tracks have since been lost.
 It’s a fate Psycho shares with all too many classic American scores.

 1. To Kill a Mockingbird That Elmer Bernstein never won an Academy Award for composing is telling.
 (His sole Oscar is for scoring the non-song portions of Thoroughly Modern Millie.)
-That he didn’t win one for this is an outright scandal.
-It’s my favorite, not merely of his work, but among all movie scores, but my preference is incidental: No one had ever captured the wistfulness and terror of childhood as well before, and no one other than John Williams has come close since.
+That he didn’t win one for this one is an outright scandal.
+It’s my favorite, not merely of his work, but among all movie scores, but my preference is incidental: No one had ever captured the wistfulness and terror of childhood so well before, and no one other than John Williams has come close since.
 The resolution of those final, elegiac, chords, never fails to send chills of bliss down my spine and tears of emotional release springing to my eyes.
-Bernstein himself re-recorded it twice, once for his subscription-only label (which was subsequently re-issued by Warner Bros.) and once for Varese.
-The soundtrack LP showed up on CD, briefly, in the late 1980s, but the reproduction was wretched.
-A later Intrada edition, in a boxed set of Bernstein’s Ava Records releases, is of infinitely better quality.
-Although there is still no complete reissue of the entire score, Universal has been cooperating of late with Intrada on items like full restorations of key Henry Mancini scores of the early 1960s; and so I live in hope, dancing without musick.
+Bernstein himself re-recorded it twice, once for his subscription-only label (which was subsequently re-issued by Warner Bros.) and once for Varѐse.
+The 1962 Ava Records soundtrack showed up on CD, briefly, in the late 1980s, but the reproduction was wretched.
+A later Intrada edition, in a boxed set of Bernstein’s Ava releases, is of infinitely better quality.
+Although there is still no complete reissue of the entire score, Universal has been cooperating of late with Intrada on items like full restorations of key Henry Mancini scores of the early 1960s.
+And so I live in hope, dancing without musick.